-At the end of the academic year, the Headteacher meets with the Chair of Teaching and Learning, Chair of Staffing, Chair of Finance, Audit and Vice Chair of Governors (all these make up the Pay Committee).
-The Headteacher makes her recommendations to the committee at a meeting.
+At the end of the academic year, the Headteacher meets with the chair of Teaching and Learning, Chair of Staffing and Finance and Chair of Governors (all these make up the Pay Committee).
+The Headteacher makes her recommendations to the committee in the meeting.